 Linjiang Street Night Market (臨江街觀光夜市), also called Tonghua Night Market (通化夜市), is known for being close to Taipei 101 and the ritzy shopping district (learn about the building and area in my guide to visiting Taipei 101).
 Yet, this classic Taipei night market retains its reputation for true-to-tradition foods.

-Come here to sample authentic renditions of Taiwanese classics.
+Come here for an uncrowded night market experience and to sample authentic renditions of Taiwanese classics.
 Due to its location, visitors often dine here after watching sunset from Elephant Mountain or Taipei 101, a few MRT stops or walkable distance away.

-Don’t miss the crispy, deep-fried stinky tofu here or here, the guabao (Taiwanese hamburgers), the squid or cuttlefish stew, or the hot tangyuan on ice.
+Some highlights here include deep-fried stinky tofu, guabao (Taiwanese hamburgers), cuttlefish stew, and Michelin-rated hot tangyuan on ice.
 Not far from the market, you can seek out Ounce and Alchemy, two of Taipei’s coolest speakeasy bars.

-The night market is a five-minute walk from Xinyi Anhe MRT station, which is 1 station before Taipei 101 and 2 stations before Xiangshan (Elephant Mountain).
+The night market is a five-minute walk from Xinyi Anhe MRT station, which is 1 station before Taipei 101 and 2 stations before Xiangshan (Elephant Mountain) Station.

 Huaxi Night Market (Taipei)

-Near famous Longshan Temple in Wanhua district, Huaxi Night Market (華西夜市) is the black sheep of Taipei Night Markets.
+Near famous Longshan Temple in Old Taipei (Wanhua District), Huaxi Night Market (華西夜市) is the black sheep of Taipei Night Markets.
 In the 90s, tour groups were taken here to watch snakes being skinned for making snake soup and snake blood wine.

-Needless to say, the appeal faded with time, and Huaxi has gone from Taipei’s most iconic to most ignored night market (did I mention there’s also a red light district for elderly people next to it?), despite the fact that it’s right beside the city’s most famous temple.
+Needless to say, the appeal faded with time, and Huaxi has gone from Taipei’s most iconic to most ignored night market (did I mention there’s also a red light district for elderly people next to it?), eve though it’s right beside the city’s most famous temple.

-There are actually four night markets here.
-See the map I’ve created of them and what to eat at each one in my Huaxi Street Night Market guide.
+There are actually four connecting night markets here.
+See the map I’ve created of them and what to eat at each one in my guide (linked above).

 Nanjichang Night Market (Taipei)